Last Updated on April 21, 2023

 You may find self-grooming facilities in your area that provide the tools and a space for you to groom your own dog.
 These will usually charge between $11 and $23 a visit.

-What happens if you don’t groom a Schnauzer?
+What happens if you don’t groom your pup?

-Grooming your Schnauzer isn’t just essential for his overall appearance.
+Grooming your pup isn’t just essential for his overall appearance.
 It is also vital for his well-being.
-Schnauzers have compound hair follicles which means that 30 hairs or more can grow from one follicle or guard hair.
+They have compound hair follicles which means that 30 hairs or more can grow from one follicle or guard hair.

-A good groomer will know how to properly strip a Schnauzers coat to get rid of these hairs and remove excess undercoats.
+A good groomer will know how to properly strip his coat to get rid of these hairs and remove excess undercoats.

-Incorrect grooming of Schnauzers can lead to Schnauzer bumps, a version of ingrown hairs on your dog.
+Incorrect grooming can lead to bumps, a version of ingrown hairs on your dog.

 Although the bumps are mostly harmless, they can bother your pet or can get caught on things and ripped which can lead to infection.